-The case has to be one suitable for instruction in this way: it may be that the burdens of the case are too great or complex to be undertaken without the benefit of a solicitor.
+The case has to be one suitable for instruction in this way: it may be that the burdens or features of the case are too great or complex to be undertaken without the benefit of a solicitor.

 - the client will fulfil the administrative roles which the solicitor would previously have done

 - whilst Anthony may prepare the text for documents such as letters, witness statements and applications to the court, such documents are sent by the client